Origins of Teacup Maltipoo’s?

-As mentioned earlier Maltipoo dog is a mix of Poodle dog breed and a Maltese Teacup dog breed.
-They looks like Maltese poodle combination, but most of them mare designer dog category because breeders intentionally breed Maltese Teacup dogs and Poodle dogs to create Teacup Maltipoo dog.
-Whether the puppy is a full-grown Maltipoo or a pup, it is a loving, energetic, lively and playful puppy.
+As mentioned earlier Maltipoo dog is a mix of a Poodle dog breed and a Maltese Teacup dog breed.
+They look like Maltese poodle combination, but most of them are designer dog category because breeders intentionally breed Maltese Teacup dogs and Poodle dogs to create Teacup Maltipoo dog.
+Whether the puppy is a full-grown Maltipoo or a pup, it is a loving, energetic, lively, and playful puppy.

 Maltipoo is a perfect companion for older kids as well as elderly people.
-These type of puppies are brilliant select for those who are nervous or first-time dog owners.
+These types of puppies are brilliant select for those who are nervous or first-time dog owners.

-Maltipoo is easily adaptable pet.
-They are ok to live in a house or an apartment, this little do not care about environment.
-Because Maltipoo dogs like to be with people specially owners who love them back, they do not willing to live in kennels or outside their homes.
-In other hand if you are person who does not be at home for long days of course this is not the type of pet you need.
+Maltipoo is an easily adaptable pet.
+They are ok to live in a house or an apartment, this little do not care about the environment.
+Because Maltipoo dogs like to be with people especially owners who love them back, they do not willing to live in kennels or outside their homes.
+On the other hand, if you are a person who does not be at home for long days, of course, this is not the type of pet you need.

-Size: Teacup Maltipoo typically weighs about 4-5 lbs as a fully grown adult (normally less than 2 lbs at age of 2 months), as opposite to the weight of a regular sized Maltipoo which would be 4-11 lbs as a fully grown adult.
+Size: Teacup Maltipoo typically weighs about 4-5 lbs as a fully grown adult (normally less than 2 lbs at age of 2 months), as opposed to the weight of a regular-sized Maltipoo which would be 4-11 lbs as a fully grown adult.

-Color: Teacup Maltipoo originates in lot of colors, most generally they are white, black cream, grey, silver, black, and light brown.
+Color: Maltipoo originates in a lot of colors, most generally they are white, black cream, grey, silver, black, and light brown.

 Personality & Character of Teacup Maltipoo

-Socialization: Teacup Maltipoos are tremendously friendly pet to humans and animals, so this dog will be for your family if you owns other animals and this is an added advantage.
+Socialization: Teacup Maltipoos are tremendously friendly pets to humans and animals, so this dog will be for your family if you own other animals and this is an added advantage.

 Though, and dissimilar other cross dog breeds such as the German Shepherd Husky Mix, the Teacup Maltipoo are not your best choice if watching for a guard dog to you because of how friendly they are with everyone they meet, even broad strangers.

-Always be alert if teacup left alone for long periods, the Teacup Maltipoo face to separation anxiety.
+Always be alert if the teacup left alone for long periods, the Maltipoo faces separation anxiety.

 Exercise: these puppies are endeavor on living an energetic life and need satisfactory amounts of workout in their daily life.

-The advantage is that unlike other cross breeds like the Labrador and Pit Bull Mix which need huge back yard space to go around freely, but Teacup Maltipoo can do their daily exercise they need by roaming around an apartment just fine because of their tiny size.
+The advantage is that unlike other crossbreeds like the Labrador and Pit Bull Mix which need huge backyard space to go around freely, but Teacup Maltipoo can do the daily exercise they need by roaming around an apartment just fine because of their tiny size.